-UK plans $80M in tech initiatives, double tech visas to 2,000 to shore up support amid Brexit anxiety
+UK plans $80M in tech initiatives, doubles tech visas to 2,000 to shore up support amid Brexit anxiety

 There are also potentially question marks over just how much impact “Tech Nation” will have globally.
 As my colleague Mike puts it, La French Tech, the equivalent body in France, gets around £18 million annually and has made a big effort to raise its profile internationally.
 “Tech Nation doesn’t even have ‘UK’ in it.”

-Perhaps more to the point, this is more of a sign of how the government has realised what the tech industry potentially means to the economy here, and this is a symbolic backing of it to restore some confidence to it.
+Perhaps more to the point, this is more of a sign of how the government, bolstered by an advisory board built from tech entrepreneurs and financiers, understands what the tech industry potentially means to the economy in the UK, and its position in the global economy, and this is a symbolic backing of it to restore some confidence.

-Pointedly, one aspect that stands out for me is that the government is trying to decentralise its support.
-It sounds like the Home Office might be working to try to encourage visas to companies and people based outside of London, while at the same time trying to speed up the process for getting them approved.
+Pointedly, one aspect that stands out for me is that the government is trying to decentralise its support beyond London.
+It sounds like the Home Office might be working to try to encourage visas to companies and people based outside of the capital city, while at the same time trying to speed up the process for getting them approved.

 Tech Nation will cover some 40,000 entrepreneurs and 4,000 startups across the country in some 10 hubs to start with.
 The first set of these announced today will be in Newcastle, Birmingham, Edinburgh and Glasgow, Belfast, Cardiff and London.
 Four more clusters will be announced next week during the Budget.